PShengZhe/EDB-Net/README.md

 sh run.sh
 ```
 Noting: before you start, you should download bert-base-uncased from https://huggingface.co/google-bert/bert-base-uncased, and change the path to your own file path.
+-->
+Upon acceptance of the paper, we will publicly release the relevant research code.